Movies to See Right Now

 Photo caption: Kristine in SWEETHEART DEAL Courtesy of Abramorama; copyright Aurora Stories LLC.

 The engrossing documentary Sweetheart Deal follows four Seattle sex workers; none of them want to be working in prostitution, but each is a heroin addict and sees obstacles to getting sober.
-They detest the men they service and fear that some night’s customer will turn out to be a murderer.
+They are at best indifferent to the men they service and fear that some night’s customer will turn out to be a murderer.

 Elliott is a man in his 60s who lives in an RV parked on the strip.
 He says his mission is to keep the prostitutes safe, offer them comfort and encourage them to kick their addiction.
 All four women drop in to Elliott’s RV for a meal or a nap.
 Elliot’s RV is the hub of Sweetheart Deal.